 Co-washing (with cleansing conditioners without detergents) once every week and shampooing once a month might just be the secret here especially for wavy, curly, kinky, dry hair.
 You may have to shampoo hair every week only if you apply a lot of products into your for example, for your wash and go to succeed (for your curls to be defined) you have to clarify hair (your hair has to be super clean for products to penetrate more effectively).

 Use the right products for your hair type in your regimen

 Use leave-in conditioners that will deeply moisturize and protect your hair from brittleness and breakage.
-This may be a butter mixture, mousses, serums, gels, or sprays depending on the hair type.
-For example 4c Hair type, the tightest (coils/kinky), absorbs too much moisture and loses the moisture quickly leaving hair so dry (matte).
-So using heavyweight products such as butter or creams with thicker consistency work great for kinkier hair since they moisturize and coat hair to seal in moisture, making it feel and look thicker with grip.
+This may be a butter mixture, mousses, serums, gels, or sprays depending on the porosity of hair.
+For example High porosity hair generally absorbs too much moisture and loses the moisture quickly leaving hair so dry (matte).
+So using heavyweight products such as butter or creams with (thicker consistency) work great for high porosity hair since they moisturize and coat hair to seal in moisture, making it feel and look thicker with grip.
 There are a variety of options in formulas, ingredients, weights.

 Mask or treat hair with proteins

 Protein treatments attach hydrolyzed proteins to the hair cuticle, which then hardens it and prevents further damage hence restoring overall hair structure.
 Our hair is a type of protein, it is basically a couple of layers of intertwined keratin that grows from hair follicles. protein can be used to repair damage that comes from general manipulation of our hair.
 Protein that is small enough to penetrate the hair strand, known as hydrolyzed protein fill in the cracks along damaged areas in the hair shaft improving strength, while increasing elasticity and volume.